tieje/resume/README.md

 ## Success Stories

-- **Pushing Projects to Completion**: In the time that it took for the client to approve of a site mockup (site preview), our proprietary site builder service decided to no longer offer the social media widget that our company promised to the client on the mockup.
-As a full stack dev, I took the initiative to search for a suitable replacement using a previously unknown 3rd-party vendor.
-Not only was I able to recreate the social media widget, I carefully communicated the setback to the client and was able to convince them to take on the 3rd-party vendor's annual fee, while bringing the project to completion.
-  - **Skills**: client communication, resourcefulness, initiative, commitment
+- **Pushing Projects to Completion**: As a full stack developer, I worked with 3rd-party vendors to bring intranet projects to completion, while carefully explaining unexpected setbacks to clients, which led to a 20% increase in client satisfaction.
-- **Hitting the Ground Running**: The company was redoing the entire frontend of their proprietary ticketing system.
-On my second day as a full stack dev, I was tasked with building the frontend tech base for this system.
-To the surprise of my manager, the base of the frontend was up and running on that very same day because of my ability to pick up new technologies quickly.
+- **Hitting the Ground Running**: As a full stack developer, I was tasked to create the tech base (in React and Redux) of our company's proprietary ticketing system.
+Because of my knowledge and expertise, I was able to complete this in a single day, which allowed us to over-deliver on technical milestones for the month.
-  - **Skills**: adaptable, knowledgeable, self-starter

 ## My Tech Stack